 - 3.1 The preparation of a Neighbourhood Plan must follow the requirements of the legislation, in particular Schedule 4B to the Town and Country Planning Act 1990.
-The Examiner will check that the statutory requirements have been followed accordingly. - 3.2 The examiner must also assess whether the NP meets a set of basic conditions which are that the submitted NP: - i. is appropriate having regard to national policies and advice contained in guidance issued by the Secretary of State; - ii. contributes to the achievement of sustainable development; - iii. is in general conformity with the strategic policies contained in the Development Plan for the area; and - iv. does not breach, and otherwise is compatible with EU obligations and Human Rights requirements. - 3.3 With regard to iii) above, the NP area lies within the local authority area of South Cambridgeshire District Council (SCDC).
-The NP must be in general conformity with the strategic policies of the development plan which are: - Core Strategy Development Plan Document (DPD) (January 2007) - Development Control Policies DPD (July 2007) - 3.4 SCDC is at an advanced stage of preparing a new Local Plan.
-The new Local Plan will guide the future of the district up to 2031 and is currently at examination.
-The examiner's report into the Local Plan is expected in spring 2018.
-Due to its advanced stage of development regard has been had to the emerging policies in the Local Plan that are due to replace the policies in the Core Strategy and Development Control Policies DPDs.
+The Examiner has checked that the statutory requirements have been followed accordingly. - 3.2 The examiner has concluded that the NP meets a set of basic conditions which are that the NP: - i) is appropriate having regard to national policies and advice contained in guidance issued by the Secretary of State; - ii) contributes to the achievement of sustainable development; - iii) is in general conformity with the strategic policies contained in the Development Plan for the area; and - iv) does not breach, and otherwise is compatible with EU obligations and Human Rights requirements. - 3.3 With regard to iii) above, the NP area lies within the local authority area of SCDC.
+The NP must be in general conformity with the strategic policies of the development plan which is the South Cambridgeshire Local Plan 2011-2031, that was adopted on 27 September 2018.